 Closing thoughts & what’s next?

 With their own lexicon and brand of humor, Zoomers are a special breed – and we’ve only just scratched the surface.
-In the next installment of our “Marketing to Gen Z” series, we’ll take a closer look at how Zoomers spend their time and money – from what they’re watching to where they shop and eat.
-In the meantime, if you’d like to learn how Fluent can help your brand unlock this in-demand demographic, connect with us here.
+From what they’re watching to where they shop and eat, take a closer look at how Zoomers spend their time and money here.
+And if you’d like to learn how Fluent can help your brand unlock this in-demand demographic, let’s chat.